enginBozkurt/RemoteSLAM/README.md

 ROS wrappers (for real time implementations) are provided for both the sensors and the SLAM algorithms.

+### Hardware and software overview
+A Raspberry Pi 4, running Ubuntu 18, was chosen as the the edge computer for reading and transmitting the sensors' data, over wifi.
+An ubuntu 18 host computer receives the data from the PI, and runs the different SLAM algorithms.
+The STL of the 3D case of the PI is provided for the different sensors.
+For running

+Li
 Installations:
 Pi You can download an Ubuntu18 based image for the pi4 here.